Worship volunteer opportunities include acolytes, the altar guild, greeters, lay eucharistic ministers, lay readers, and

 Lay readers are an integral part of our Sunday and weekday evening worship services.
 They read the Old and New Testament readings and lead us in intercessory and evening prayers.
 Young people, university students, and adult parishioners serve as lay readers.

-Ushers volunteer at services to welcome worshippers and help smooth the flow of events:
+Ushers volunteer at services to welcome worshipers and help smooth the flow of events:

 - Welcoming people as they enter the church, answering questions, and directing people to church facilities